-- No legal and/or technically feasible alternative exists (e.g. safeguard of trademark rights; glass/plastic immediate packaging without outer packaging; etc.); or - Competent national authorities authorise it due to the marketing authorisation, including for parallel import, or to safeguard public health and ensure continued supply.
+- No legal and/or technically feasible alternative exists (e.g. safeguard of trademark rights; glass/plastic immediate packaging without outer packaging; etc.); or

+- National competent authorities authorise it due to the marketing authorisation, including for parallel import, or to safeguard public health and ensure continued supply.

-In cases where placing the unique identifier by means of stickers is authorised by competent national authorities under the circumstances mentioned above, the following conditions should be met:
+In cases where placing the unique identifier by means of stickers is authorised by national competent authorities under the circumstances mentioned above, the following conditions should be met: